jonasbucherETH/sushi_internship/README.md

 ### Questions

+* How do I generate the PCA file?
+* Are all assigned variables from the .R file available in the .Rmd file?

+* Is there population information?

 ### Updates, notes & code

 #### How to easily test code/files

-Test R files: Download script from gstore or something Test Rmd files: With script/outputs from R file (should have been tested previously); load them to RMarkdown, then it's possible to test stuff there
+* Test R files: Download script from gstore or something
+* Test Rmd files: With script/outputs from R file (should have been tested previously); load them to RMarkdown, then it's possible to test stuff there

+Scripts: gstore/scome_file/scripts/foobar.sh

+Comment out last part (below JOB IS DONE WE PUT THINGS IN PLACE AND CLEAN AUP)

+Change SCRATCH_DIR

+##### Try 1 using gdsfmt & SNPRelate

+Both are already installed on the server

+* Commit app-VcfStats.R
+* Copy changed Rmd file: (sushi) jobucher@fgcz-c-047:~/sushi_project_JB$ scp VcfStats.Rmd /srv/GT/analysis/jonas/ezRun/inst/templates/
+* Run bundle & try on server (bundle)

+Server already running -> kill it
+$ ps aux|grep rails
+$ kill -9 xxxxx

+alternative VCF to gds conversion:
+* The SeqArray package provides a function seqVCF2GDS() to reformat a VCF file, and it allows merging multiple VCF files during format conversion